saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **`src/globals.css`:**
     *   Defines custom CSS variables for the **Crowd Black** and **Pure White** color palette for both light and dark modes.
 This ensures consistent theming across the application.
     *   Includes specific variables for **Positive Green**, **Neutral Gray**, **Negative Red**, and **Accent Blue** to be used for sentiment and interactive elements.
+    *   **Now includes color variables for Emerald, Crimson, Yellow, and Cyan themes, each with light and dark variations.**
     *   Applies the `Arimo` font globally to the `body` element.
     *   **New CSS Rule:** Includes `.prose a { text-decoration: underline; }` to ensure all links within Markdown-rendered content are clearly underlined.
 *   **`tailwind.config.ts`:** Configures Tailwind to use `Arimo` as the default `font-sans` family and `Plus Jakarta Sans` for `font-heading`.
 It also extends the color palette with the new brand colors and sentiment-specific colors.